Chapter 3:

 Satsuki turned.

 The boy’s voice was serious.
-Though it wasn’t as if he was the playful kind to begin with.
+Though he wasn’t the playful kind to begin with.
 In his eyes remained a familiar fire.
-A fire that was now burning even hotter.
+A fire that now burned even brighter.

 “What is it?” she asked.

-“Do you think there’s a chance that the spirit has connections with the Leech?”
+“Do you think there’s a chance that this spirit has connections with the Leech?”

 Satsuki understood why Ryoma would think of that, since the only confirmed location was the Leech’s lackey in Shinagawa.
 There was a chance that her lackeys could still be here.